projectara/greybus-spec/source/module_info.rst

 Module Descriptor
 ^^^^^^^^^^^^^^^^^

-This descriptor describes module-specific values as set by the vendor who created the module.
-Every Manifest shall have exactly one module descriptor as described in Table :num:`table-module-descriptor`.
+This descriptor describes Module-specific values as set by the vendor who created the Module.
+Every Manifest shall have exactly one Module descriptor as described in Table :num:`table-module-descriptor`.

 .. figtable::
     :nofig: